 This first processing step is performed per-read group and consists of mapping each individual read pair to the reference genome, which is a synthetic single-stranded representation of common genome sequence that is intended to provide a common coordinate framework for all genomic analysis.
 Because the mapping algorithm processes each read pair in isolation, this can be massively parallelized to increase throughput as desired.

 This second processing step is performed per-sample and consists of identifying read pairs that are likely to have originated from duplicates of the same original DNA fragments through some artifactual processes.
-These are considered to be non-independent observations, so the program tags all but of the read pairs within each set of duplicates, causing them to be ignored by default during the variant discovery process.
-This step constitutes a major bottleneck since it involves making a large number of comparisons between all the read pairs belonging to the sample, across all of its readgroups.
-It is followed by a sorting operation (not explicitly shown in the workflow diagram) that also constitutes a performance bottleneck, since it also operates across all reads belonging to the sample.
-Both algorithms continue to be the target of optimization efforts to reduce their impact on latency.
+These are considered to be non-independent observations, so the program tags all but a single read pair within each set of duplicates, causing the marked pairs to be ignored by default during the variant discovery process.
+At this stage the reads also need to be sorted into coordinate-order for the next step of the pre-processing.
+MarkDuplicatesSpark performs both the duplicate marking step and the sort step for this stage of pre-processing.
+This phase of the pipeline has historically been a performance bottleneck due to the large number of comparisons made between read pairs in a sample so MarkDuplicatesSpark utilizes Apache Spark in order to parallelize the process to better take advantage all available resources.
+This tool can be run locally even without access to a dedicated Spark cluster.